 Patient Data Download Guide

 Need a quick guide to getting started with diabetes data?
-Check out our Patient Data Download guide on setting up an account on the right platform for you.
+Check out our Patient Data Download Guide for details on setting up an account and sharing data with the U-M Pediatric Diabetes Clinic.

 Diabetes Calculator by Nationwide Children's Hospital

 This interactive calculator was designed by Nationwide Children's Hospital to make bolus calculations easier.
 Customize the chart with your child's information for personalized insulin recommendations.
 To read the chart, find your child's current blood glucose along the top of the chart and the number of grams of carbs they plan to eat along the left side.
 The recommended bolus dose will be at the intersection.